-- 15. October 2nd Canada and Ontario Strengthening Farmers and Food Supply Through Skilled Trades Training - The governments of Canada and Ontario today announced they are investing in several projects that will support labour and training needs in the farming sector, including committing more than \$180,000 for the development of a new college program that will provide education and training in the latest agricultural equipment. - o The federal and provincial governments will assist Conestoga College in the creation, launch and delivery of a pilot program to expand the training opportunities for current farm sector employees and better prepare those interested in careers in agriculture to work on farms in key areas. - Through a targeted intake under the Partnership's Place to Grow: Agri-Food Innovation Initiative, the governments have also recently committed up to \$594,000 to projects to boost labour supply and training in the agri-food sector. - o Since June 2018, both the federal and provincial governments have committed support to more than 3,900 projects, through the Partnership, to help eligible Ontario farmers, processors, businesses and sector organizations innovate and grow. - o The Ontario agri-food sector supports more than 837,000 jobs in Ontario and contributes more than \$47.5 billion each year to the province's economy. - For more details, please visit: <a href="https://news.ontario.ca/en/release/58637/canada-and-ontario-strengthening-farmers-and-food-supply-through-skilled-trades-training-farmers-and-food-supply-through-skilled-trades-farmers-and-food-supply-through-skilled-trades-farmers-and-food-supply-through-skilled-trades-farmer-supply-through-skilled-trades-farmer-supply-through-skilled-trades-farmer-sup - 16.
+- 18. October 2nd Canada and Ontario Strengthening Farmers and Food Supply Through Skilled Trades Training - o The governments of Canada and Ontario today announced they are investing in several projects that will support labour and training needs in the farming sector, including committing more than \$180,000 for the development of a new college program that will provide education and training in the latest agricultural equipment. - o The federal and provincial governments will assist Conestoga College in the creation, launch and delivery of a pilot program to expand the training opportunities for current farm sector employees and better prepare those interested in careers in agriculture to work on farms in key areas. - o Through a targeted intake under the Partnership's Place to Grow: Agri- Food Innovation Initiative, the governments have also recently committed up to \$594,000 to projects to boost labour supply and training in the agri-food sector. - o Since June 2018, both the federal and provincial governments have committed support to more than 3,900 projects, through the Partnership, to help eligible Ontario farmers, processors, businesses and sector organizations innovate and grow. - The Ontario agri-food sector supports more than 837,000 jobs in Ontario and contributes more than \$47.5 billion each year to the province's economy. - For more details, please visit: <a href="https://news.ontario.ca/en/release/58637/canada-and-ontario-strengthening-farmers-and-food-supply-through-skilled-trades-training-farmers-and-food-supply-through-skilled-trades-trades-tra - 19.
 October 1st Ontario Investment Helps Complete Boundary Bridge Project and Strengthen Local Community - The Ontario government has reached a milestone in its support of communities through smart investments in local infrastructure. - The new Boundary Bridge (also known as Hawkins Bay Bridge), in the Municipality of Tweed, is one of the first projects to be completed under the Investing in Canada Infrastructure Program (ICIP). - ICIP is a 10-year, \$30-billion federal, provincial and municipal fund that provides support to help communities repair and build priority infrastructure.